Exploring Shakespearean Tragedy:

 The dramatic irony in Lear is not a matter of knowing the history before seeing the play.
 Rather, it is a matter of our knowing things about human affairs that Lear—the fool—has evidently blinded himself to.
 For example, Lear has blinded himself to knowing that average people are likely to tell you what they know you want to hear.
 Goneril and Regan are arguably far below average in moral character.
 They are obnoxiously above average at flattering their parent as long as he has anything to give.

 This sets up the Inevitability that someone who refuses to know what we all should know about human nature is inevitably fated to hard knocks in human relations.
-Similarly, Gloucester from his first words on stage shows himself to have habitually demeaned and derogated his son by proclaiming him a bastard to whoever cares to know.
+Similarly, Gloucester from his first words on stage shows himself to have habitually demeaned and derogated his son by proclaiming him a bastard to whomever cares to know.
 We don’t need to hear the end of the story to know how such things work—obviously very badly, probably tragically.

 Inevitability also works in Cordelia who has evidently blinded herself to niceties of rhetoric necessary to keep at peace with her almost-demented father.
-The practical knowledge that so many of the noble characters seem bereft of is left for the Clown to articulate, perhaps no more memorably than his assertion “Winter’s not gone yet if the wild geese fly that way” (2.
+The practical knowledge that so many of the noble characters seem bereft of is left for the Clown to articulate, perhaps no more memorably than in his assertion “Winter’s not gone yet if the wild geese fly that way” (2.
 4. 45).
 (Note that the line is in prose, but the assertion is one of the special language Aptnesses of the play as a whole.)

 Toward Thought Within Dynamis: From earlier chapters, we have argued that King Lear emphasizes Victims in form, Elegance in rhetoric, and Malignant Growth (or Cancer) in tragedic Spirit.
 (It must be admitted that there is also a large case for Self as Victim for many blinded characters in Lear: Lear victimized by his foolishness, Gloucester victimized by his false humility in demeaning his son rather than himself, Cordelia in working to her own disinheritance from sheer moral pride.
 These arguments all have great merit, and they are all reasons why a full study of the dynamis of Othello and Lear will have to deal with great similarities as well as significant oppositions.)

-Treating only what makes Othello and King Lear distinctively different in dynamis, then, an emphasis in Lear on Victim as Form of action emphasizes a sense of vulnerability and thence of the possibility of inevitable catastrophe.
+Treating only what makes Othello and King Lear distinctively different in dynamis, then, an emphasis in Lear on Self as Victim as Form of action emphasizes a sense of vulnerability and thence of the possibility of inevitable catastrophe.
 Victims are not like Opponents.
 Opponents fight back and sometimes win.
 Victims are just victimized, stabbed in the back, cudgeled in the dark, swindled and robbed with impunity.
 (Contrastively, in Othello Iago is willing to victimize everyone, but his central victims, Othello and Desdemona, are too strong to be seen as stabbed in the back.
 Both must make choices for themselves which are the tragedy which Iago only enables.)

-Elegance in rhetoric is an appropriate rhetoric for thought about Inevitability in that Elegance finds a deep-level beauty which it typically states with great economy.
-The howling wind so impressive in Lear is easy to bemoan as one of the many natural threats to man’s comfort and dignity.
 But at a deeper level, there is also something of beauty that is brought out by the howling wind or for that matter by Poor Tom’s lacerations.
 The beauty is, if you will, how wonderfully we are made to experience and withstand so much, and even more, to remain human amidst such pummeling.
 In some senses amidst such pummeling, Lear, Kent, the Fool, Cordelia, and Edgar not only remain human, they become more nobly human.
 Lear is a foolish and pampered old man—until he is defrauded and thrown out into the cold, damp, howling, threatening world where he can say

 “here I stand, your slave,